marcglasberg/HibernateInspectionsPlugin/README.md

 https://plugins.jetbrains.com/plugin/7866-hibernate-inspections

-_To install this plugin, in IntelliJ IDEA go to <b>Settings > Plugins > Browse repositories</b>, and select <b>
+_To install this plugin, in IntelliJ IDEA go to <b>Settings > Plugins > Browse repositories</b>, and
+select <b>
 "Hibernate Inspections"</b>._

 ## Do I need this plugin?

 Yes!
-Hibernate silently fails in certain situations, leading to bugs which are difficult to track down.
+Hibernate silently fails in certain situations, without telling you where and why it is failing.
+It may even do the wrong thing, without giving you any warnings.
+This leads to bugs which can be very difficult to track down and fix.<br>

-This plugin helps to find and fix some of these problems.
+This plugin helps you find and fix these problems.

 <br>

 In IntelliJ IDEA, under <b>Settings > Inspections > Hibernate inspections</b> it adds the following